Do you want to stand out, get noticed and win business? Let’s face it, it’s a tough world with stiff competition in every niche.

 - Buzzsumo: Check how popular a particular keyword or URL is in the social space.
 How many people have shared your posts?
 Find out with this tool.

-Competitors’ strengths and weaknesses: With the tools listed above, you can start to identify your competitors’ strengths and weaknesses and identify opportunities for you to do better.
+Competitors’ strengths and weaknesses: With the tools listed above, you can start to identify your competitors’ strengths and weaknesses and identify opportunities for you to do better and gain a competitive edge.

 For example, you could look at social sharing and engagement, which is a key goal for any business.